This accessibility statement applies to the London & Quadrant Housing Trust Housing Trust (L&Q) corporate website (www.lqgroup.org.uk).

 - some pages and online forms are difficult to navigate using a keyboard

-- you cannot navigate through all the page content easily using a screen reader
+- you cannot navigate through all pages and forms easily using a screen reader

-- some pages do not have headings in a logical size order and so it makes it difficult to follow the content using a screen reader
+- some pages do not have headings in a logical size order or tags which makes it difficult to follow the content using a screen reader

 How to request information in an accessible format